-Objective: to assess the prevalence of transurethral pneumatic lithotripsy consequences in children with bladder stone Diseases
+Objective: to assess the prevalence of transurethral pneumatic lithotripsy consequences in children with bladder stone illness Study design: a descriptive study

-Study design: A Descriptive Study.

-Duration and place of study: from July 1, 2022, to June 30, 2023, from the Department of Urology, HMC Peshawar.
+Duration and place of study: from July 1, 2022, to June 30, 2023, from the Department of Urology, hmc, Peshawar

-Methodology: 369 kids with bladder stones were the subjects of this Study from July 1, 2022, to June 30, 2023, at the Department of Urology, HMC, Peshawar.
+Methodology: 369 kids with bladder stones were the subjects of this research, which ran from July 1, 2022, to June 30, 2023, at the Department of Urology, HMC, Peshawar.
 A suitable nonprobability sampling approach was used in the selection process.
-All the stones were broken up using a pediatric straight working channel, a pneumatic Swiss lithoclast, and a cystoscopy.
+All the stones were broken up using a paediatric straight working channel, a pneumatic Swiss lithoclast, and a cystoscope.
 In SPSS 22, data analysis was done.

-Results: The Study sample had a mean age of 7 years, SD = 8.43.
+Results: The research sample had a mean age of 7 years, SD = 8.43.
 32% of patients were female, and 68% were male.
 Common complications were bladder perforation, which affected 5% of patients; hematuria, which involved 7% of patients; acute urine retention, which involved 4% of patients; and fever, which affected 7% of patients.

-Conclusion: According to our Study, bladder perforation occurred 5% of the time after transurethral pneumatic lithotripsy, hematuria 7% of the time, acute urine retention 4% of the time, and fever 7% of the time in children with bladder stone illness.
+Conclusion: According to our research, bladder perforation occurred 5% of the time after transurethral pneumatic lithotripsy, hematuria 7% of the time, acute urine retention 4% of the time, and fever 7% of the time in children with bladder stone illness.